Advice > Consulting

 4. Improve your case interview technique

 You can use this guide as a launchpad for all your case interview prep.
-When you need to go deeper into a topic (such as using frameworks, case examples, specific firms, even what to wear, etc.), just click on the relevant link.
+When you need to go deeper into a sub-topic (such as using frameworks, case examples, specific firms, even what to wear, etc.), just click on the relevant link.

 Click here to practise with MBB ex-interviewers